U.S. suspends trade benefits for Bangladesh over safety

 PETITION FILED IN 2007

-The United States' own review dates back to 2007, when the AFL-CIO, the main U.S. labor group, first filed a petition asking that Bangladesh's trade benefits be revoked.
+The United States' own review dates back to 2007, when the AFL-CIO, the main U.S. labour group, first filed a petition asking that Bangladesh's trade benefits be revoked.

 Despite the relatively small volume of trade affected by the U.S. decision, Froman said Bangladeshi officials put great value on remaining in the program.